martian-lang/martian-docs/content/inspecting-pipelines/index.md

-There are several other metadata files which may be present, either as sentinel values for the pipeline runtime, or optional debugging information from stage code, for example from performace profiling tools.
+There are several other metadata files which may be present, either as sentinel values for the pipeline runtime, or optional debugging information from stage code, for example from performance profiling tools.

 ## Pipestance Metadata